Protecting Delivery in Times of Volatility

 We also make sure we’re working with GFS and our 3PL to have some flexibility on our site to bring in any extra trailers and storage to prepare in advance.

-Hannah: It’s usually close to the ‘Strictly Come Dancing’ finale when we see people really get into Christmas, and all of a sudden we go from 5000 to 1000 orders overnight.
+Hannah: It’s usually close to the ‘Strictly Come Dancing’ finale when we see people really get into Christmas, and all of a sudden our orders more than double overnight.
 So for us, it’s all about using clever and creative ways to spread out the demand in December.

 We work closely on carrier capacities daily with GFS and our account managers.
 So if we need to chop and change carriers, we were able to do that with great flexibility because we’ve got multiple carriers.